 Q. What should I prepare for an audition?

 A. Audition requirements for each curriculum vary.
-Specific requirements are published in the Conservatory Audition Guidelines.
+Specific requirements are published in the Shenandoah Conservatory Undergraduate Audition Guidelines.

 Q. Must I come to the campus to audition?